 A. You must maintain your learner's permit for a minimum of 6 months before you can get you license.

-Q. How old must I be to take driver education and behind- the-wheel classes?
+Q. How old must I be to take drivers education and behind- the-wheel classes?

-A. You must be 15 years old to take driver education classes and 15 1/2 years old to take behind- the-wheel classes.
+A. You must be 15 years old to take drivers education classes and 15 1/2 years old to take behind- the-wheel classes.

 Q. How old must I be to apply for a learner's permit?